 Does my car need an MOT?

-If your car is more than three years old, it is a legal requirement to take an MOT test annually in Great Britain (it’s four years for Northern Ireland).
+If your car is more than three years old, you are legally required to have an MOT test annually in Great Britain (it’s four years in Northern Ireland).
 Rule changes introduced from 20 May 2018 mean that cars, motorbikes, vans and other light passenger vehicles in Great Britain don't need an MOT test from the 40th anniversary of when they were first registered, provided they haven't been substantially changed.
-This rule applies to all cars over 60 years old in Northern Ireland.

 My car’s MOT is overdue